romulofff/gym-hero/README.md

 # Gym Hero
 This repository contains code used on the experiments of my undergraduate thesis for my B.S in Computer Engineering.
+Paper presenting the enviroment was presented in SBGames 2021 and can be seen [here](https://www.sbgames.org/proceedings2021/ComputacaoFull/217884.pdf).

 ## Description: